-The signposted trails at the Wetlands make them ideal for a peaceful stroll in the fresh air; you can also have fun pond dipping, or enjoying a picnic with family and friends as well as getting to see your wonderful local wildlife up close from the five hides.
+The signposted trails at the Wetlands make them ideal for a peaceful stroll in the fresh air; you can also have fun pond-dipping, or enjoying a picnic with family and friends as well as getting to see wonderful wildlife up close from the five hides.

 See a map and more information for visitors on the digital version of the Seaton Wetlands leaflet.

 Is a freshwater grazing marsh, with scrapes, ditches and ponds that attract considerable wildlife interest, from Wildfowl and Wading Birds in the winter to dragonflies and butterflies in the summer.

 Seaton Marshes also contains the beautiful Borrow Pit pond, where Otters have been spotted!
 The site is managed by the Countryside team on behalf of Axe Vale and District Conservation Society.

 See parking details below for this part of the reserve.